DATA PROTECTION WEBSITE

 2. Legal basis for data processing

 Art.
 6 para.
-1 p.
-1 point b of the GDPR and the analogous provisions pursuant to applicable data protection legislation shall serve as the legal basis for the processing of personal data necessary for the performance of a contract (in this case dispatch of our IR messages) to which the data subject is party.
+1 sentence 1 lit. b GDPR and the analogous provisions of the applicable data protection law serve as the legal basis for the processing of personal data that is required for the performance of a contract (in this case, the sending of our IR releases) to which the data subject is a party.

 3. Purpose of data processing